Da-MaRo/ds-eda-project-DaMaRo/README.md

 ### 3. Recommendations

-Based on the EDA, we provide the following investment recommendations for Bonnie Williams:
+Based on the EDA, I provide the following investment recommendations for Bonnie Williams:

 #### Invest in Trendy Districts